Chōfu: History

 The area of present-day Chōfu has been inhabited since Japanese Paleolithic times, and numerous remains from the Jōmon, Yayoi and Kofun periods have been discovered.
 During the Nara period, it became part of ancient Musashi Province.
 During the Sengoku period, the area was frequently contested between the Later Hōjō clan and Uesugi clan.
 During the Edo period, the area prospered as a post station on the Kōshū Kaidō and as a center for sericulture.
 The origin of the city name "Chōfu" comes from the fact that it was allowed to pay taxes in cloth instead of in rice.
+There were two other places named Chōfu along the Tama River: west of the current city was Chōfu Village, now part of Ome; and to the east was Higashi Chōfu Village, now part of Ota Ward.

 In the post-Meiji Restoration cadastral reform of April 1, 1889, Chōfu Town and neighboring Jindai Village were established within Kanagawa Prefecture.
 The entire district was transferred to the control of Tokyo Metropolis on April 1, 1893.
 Jindai was elevated to town status on November 3, 1952, and merged with Chōfu Town on April 1, 1955, to form the present city of Chōfu.